Morndulin89/FullstackCourse/README.md

 # FullstackCourse
 Course materials for Fullstack Open-course provided by University of Helsinki

+Part 1 has 3 exercises:
-1st exercises are about components and props and can be found in the ex1-folder.
-There is also a more in-detail readme-file and comments in the specified file (app.jsx)
+- 1st exercises are about components and props.
+(Exercises 1.1-1.5)

-2nd exercises are about states and more on how to use components to clean up the code.
-There is also a more in-detail readMe-file and comments in the specified file (app.jsx)
+- 2nd exercises are about states and more on how to use components to clean up the code.
+Also some html to set information in a table.
+(Exercises 1.6-1.11)
+- 3rd exercises are continuing on states and arrays.
+(Exercises 1.12-1.14)